Nordland: Wildlife

 Spruce forest expansion has been blocked by Saltfjell and Kjølen mountains, thus spruce forest naturally grows only in Helgeland, but are commonly planted in the whole county for economic reasons, sparking some debate.
 Sitka spruce is also commonly planted in Nordland, particularly in coastal areas.
 The coastal areas belong to the Scandinavian coastal conifer forests ecoregion; some small areas have been classified as rainforests using botanical criteria as well as precipitation data.
 Inland areas up to the conifer treeline belong to the Scandinavian and Russian taiga ecoregion, while the highlands and mountains belong to the Scandinavian Montane Birch forest and grasslands ecoregion.

 Other common trees in Nordland are birch, rowan, willow, grey alder, bird cherry, aspen and Scots pine, more rarely seen is wych elm and common hazel (elm north to Beiarn Municipality, hazel north to Steigen Municipality, small-leaved lime north to Brønnøy Municipality, forest apple north to Moskenes Municipality).
 The Nordland whitebeam (Nordlandsasal) is one of very few endemic trees in Norway and only grows in Bindal Municipality in Nordland.

 In the mountain areas in the interior, reindeer can be seen (these have Sami owners), hunted by the indigenous wolverine.
 There are also a few brown bears in the interior.
 The Arctic fox is now in danger of extinction on the mainland, but a few are left in these mountain areas, particularly in the mountains of Børgefjell National Park.
 Red foxes, moose, hares, red squirrels, small rodents, pine marten (inland valleys) and stoats are all common in the forests.
 As of 2008, there were a minimum of 50 European lynx in Nordland residing in the forests in all Nordland except Lofoten and Vesterålen.
-In lowland areas, roe deers now occur in most of Nordland, and red deers are seen in the southern part of Nordland.
+In lowland areas, roe deer now occur in most of Nordland, and red deer are seen in the southern part of Nordland.
 The badger and the common viper have their most northerly habitat in southerly coastal areas of Nordland.
 Grey wolves have been observed in inland areas of Helgeland.
 There are few species of amphibians, although the common frog is common in all Nordland except mountain areas and the smooth newt has its most northerly habitat in the world in the river Vefsna.
 There are seven national parks in, or partly in, Nordland.
 From south to north, these are Børgefjell National Park, Lomsdal–Visten National Park, Saltfjellet–Svartisen National Park, Junkerdal National Park, Rago National Park, Sjunkhatten National Park and Møysalen National Park.
 The national park centre for Nordland is situated in Saltdal.